The Chronicles of Narnia: Susan Pevensie

 In The Lion, the Witch, and the Wardrobe, Susan accompanies Lucy to see Aslan die and rise again.
 She is named Queen Susan the Gentle.
 In Prince Caspian, however, she is the last of the four to believe and follow Lucy when the latter is called by Aslan to guide them.
 As an adult queen in The Horse and His Boy, she is courted by Prince Rabadash of Calormen, but refuses his marriage proposal, and his angry response leads the story to its climax.
 In The Last Battle, she has stopped believing in Narnia and remembers it only as a childhood game, though Lewis mentioned in a letter to a fan that he thought she may eventually believe again: "The books don't tell us what happened to Susan ...
-But there is plenty of time for her to mend, and perhaps she will get to Aslan's country in the end—in her own way."
+But there is plenty of time for her to mend, and perhaps she will get to Aslan's country in the endin her own way."